12 Tips For Identifying The Real Hypocrites

 - The biggest hypocrite may well be the one who plays neutral judge: A hypocrite’s first refuge is the judge’s bench, where he pretends he’s only after the truth.
 From the bench he rules any arguments against himself out of order.
 Again, many fall for this; none should.

 - “How dare you?!”: Anyone who ever says, “how dare you compare me to him?!” has exposed himself as a hypocrite, someone with a double standard that permanently exempts him from ever even being suspected of doing the kinds of things those other people would do.

 - Identifying the biggest hypocrite is guesswork: The tips here are mostly how not to guess who’s the hypocrite, in other words how not to fall under the hypocrite’s spell.
 It would be much easier if you had a recipe that told you for sure who’s the biggest hypocrite.
 And you do, or rather your gut does.
 Trouble is that recipe turns out devastatingly wrong sometimes.

-- Own the guesswork: Recognize that, short of catching someone red handed in extreme hypocrisy, for example the anti-gay, anti-drug crusader caught buying coke from his male prostitute, there is guesswork involved.
+- Own the guesswork: Recognize that, short of catching someone red handed in extreme hypocrisy, for example, the anti-gay, anti-drug crusader pastor of a megachurch caught buying coke from his male prostitute, there is guesswork involved.
 Overcoming your gut formula is hard but worth it for your own sake if you don’t want to look back in years and admit that you were an idiot for thinking your gut was so smart.